Tuesday, May 31, 2011

 Ina's Chilled Cucumber Soup

-Memorial Day Weekend has been jam packed---and it's not even halfway over.
+Memorial Day Weekend has been jam-packed and it's not even halfway over.
 Last night we went to the wedding of two very close friends.
-It was so much fun and I had an absolute blast.
-There was tons of dancing, and even though I'm 7 months pregnant with our second son, I got down on the dance floor.
-Seriously, down.
-I managed to stave off the tears at the ceremony and chupah, but the tears started coming down (without abatement) during the groom's speech.
-They couldn't be stopped.
+I managed to stave off the tears at the ceremony and chupah (because with me and my current state of pregnancy- once I start going, it's hard to turn the spigot off), but the tears started coming down (without abatement) during the groom's speech.
+And they couldn't be stopped.
 There was so much laughing and crying (from laughing so hard)...it was just one of those wonderful nights and one terrific wedding.

-The bride was gorgeous, the reunion with old friends was wonderful, meeting friends-of-friends I had heard so much about was fantastic, the venue was beautiful (with stunning views of the NYC skyline), the drinks were flowing (many Manhattans for my husband; a small glass of champagne for me), the food was great and don't get me started on the floral arrangements (to-die-for).
-The night was truly wonderful.
+The bride was gorgeous, the venue was beautiful, the drinks were flowing (many Manhattans for my husband/a small glass of champagne for me), and the night was truly wonderful.

 This soup is so easy to make (all you need is a big bowl and a food processor) and it's big on flavor.
-The flavor of fresh dill, the sharp bite of red onions and the refreshing coolness of the cucumber meld together perfectly in the Greek yogurt.
+The freshness of summer dill, the sharp bite of red onions and the refreshing coolness of the cucumber meld together perfectly in the Greek yogurt.
 The fresh lemon juice (introduced just before serving) really makes the soup pop!

 Serves 6

-• 1/2 cup chopped red onion (I may go with 1/4 cup next time)
+1/2 cup chopped red onion (I will go with 1/4 cup next time)

 Directions